Georgia executes man for 1992 killing over forged checks

 Capital punishment in the United States has been declining in recent years, with the number of executions and new death sentences likely to hit lows not seen for more than 20 years, according to data compiled by the non-profit Death Penalty Information Center.

-Terrell was the fifth person put to death in Georgia this year, the center said.
+Terrell was the fifth person put to death in Georgia this year, the centre said.

 (Reporting by David Beasley in Atlanta, Georgia, and Victoria Cavaliere in Los Angeles; Editing by Larry King)